College Readiness Initiative

-A life skills and planning curriculum for students in grades 6 through 12, Navigation 101 was developed by the Franklin Pierce School District and has since been adopted by districts statewide.
+A college and career readiness program for students in grades 6 through 12, Navigation 101 was developed by the Franklin Pierce School District and has since been adopted by districts statewide.
 Read more.

 The vast majority of living-wage jobs require education beyond a high school diploma, yet far too many Washington students struggle in college.
 More than half need remediation classes before advancing to the credit-bearing courses needed to attain credentials that will help them reach their career goals.

 Low-income students face even more challenging odds: one recent report found that only 21% of low-income college graduates are adequately prepared for college level work (as indicated by test scores and high school transcript), compared to a 54% college readiness rate for middle- and upper-class students.